 If you have any questions or would like to know more about Pupil Premium funding and how it is being used to benefit your child, please speak to the headteacher.

 If you think your child may possibly be eligible for free school meals, even if you don't want your child to eat school meals, please call into the office.
 Every child who is eligible generates valuable income for the school.

-Please see below our PPG expenditure for 2016-2017.
-Please note that this is annonymised.
-This spreadsheet shows strategies in place for our disadvantaged pupils grouped together per year group.
-All childrens needs are different and so each child receives provision suited to their needs.
-They may not necessarily require all of the strategies listed.
+Please see below our PPG expenditure for 2017-2018.
+Please note that this is anonymised.
+All children's needs are different and so each child receives provision suited to their needs.
 This is reviewed termly with class teachers.